pingcap/blog/why-shareit-selects-tikv-for-data-storage-for-its-2.4-billion-user-business.md

 ## Believe in the power of openness

 The bulk load capability of our TiKV-based KV database was developed jointly by SHAREit and TiKV engineers at PingCAP.
-Thank you, PingCAP, for delivering a powerful open-source product and technical support!
+Thank you, PingCAP, for delivering such a powerful open-source product and for providing us strong technical support!

 If you want to know more about our story or have any questions about TiKV, you can [follow TiKV on GitHub](https://github.com/tikv/tikv) or join our community discussion [on Slack](https://slack.tidb.io/invite?team=tikv-wg&channel=general&ref=pingcap-blog).
 You can also [request a demo](https://en.pingcap.com/contact-us) from PingCAP right now.